ScottDuane/aa-google-analytics/google-anayltics-reading.md

 * you'll have to check 3 separate reports (FS, JS and Flex) if you want to see if a copmany you applied for clicked on any of your projects;
 * Google limits the number of properties to 50 per account (kudos to you if you hit that limit)

 For our purposes, we will keep all of our sites (FS, JS and flex projects) under one single property, since it's easier to track.
+The downside of this is that all your home pages (portfolio, FS, JS, flex etc) will be listed under `"/"` by default.
+But we can easily change the report to show us the page title instead of the page URL.

 ## Important interface pieces
 Every time you land on the Google Analytics page, you will see an accounts list that has the page you just registered, as well as 4 tabs: